USDOL H-2A and H-2B Programs

 • Make sure the dates of need, number of workers being requested for certification, and worksite locations match between the job order and Form ETA-9142A/B

-• If using a template to submit applications and the CO issues a Notice of Deficiency (NOD) impacting your template, employers must amend the template to avoid a continuation of the same NOD for each application
+• If using a template to submit applications and the CO issues a Notice of Deficiency (NOD), employers must amend the template to avoid repeating the same NOD for each application

-• Ensure the size of workforce and period of employment (i.e., start and end dates of work) requested for H-2A or H-2B certification represents a bona fide business need
+• Ensure the size of workforce and period of employment (start and end dates) represents a bona fide business need

 • Requesting a start date of work based on “expected government delays” is not acceptable

-• Changes to the period of employment (start or end dates), especially more than 2 weeks, must be accompanied with an explanation and the CO may request supporting documents
+• Changes to the period of employment (especially more than 2 weeks) must include an explanation and may require supporting documents

-• In H-2B, job contractors need to demonstrate through documentation its OWN temporary need, not just the need of its employer-client, and can only file based on a seasonal need or a one-time occurrence
+• In H-2B, job contractors must demonstrate their OWN temporary need, not just the employer-client’s need, and must file based on seasonal or one-time occurrence

 H-2A Agricultural Program Application Filing Checklist (non-emergency situation)